 The End of Innocence

 The business was doing well.
 The Dullstroom house was coming along beautifully.
-Terry and I made regular trips from Lydenburg—fifty kilometres—to check progress.
+Terry and I made regular trips from Lydenburg—fifty kilometres—to check on progress.
 Theo was doing a fantastic job.

-In March or April came Bernie’s wedding—a lovely day—but soon after, the sadness deepened.
+In March or April came Bernie's wedding—a lovely day.
+But soon after, the sadness deepened.
 Malachy succumbed to cancer.

 This is one of my great personal failures.
-He’d been moved from hospital back home, under the care of Paddy, Terry’s brother, now a doctor.
-Terry’s uncle Alec—a priest from Argentina—held a Mass around Malachy’s bed.
+He'd been moved from hospital back home, under the care of Paddy, Terry's brother, now a doctor.
+Terry's uncle Alec—a priest from Argentina—held Mass around Malachy's bed.
 I attended.
 It was incredibly sad.

 Even now, all these years later, I wonder: if I'd stayed, might things have turned out differently?
 I'll never know.

-We moved soon after—into the new Dullstroom house.
+We moved soon after into the new Dullstroom house.
 I remember it was winter, the cold biting, but we were warm inside by the fireplaces.
 Snow lay on the ground for the first time in years.
-We quickly befriended Kim and Mark—a couple about our age, living locally.
+We quickly befriended Kim and Mark, a couple about our age living locally.

 One evening, we went to a fancy dinner at the Walkersons Hotel.
 Our waiter, a young man in a kilt called Jonathan, took our order and walked away.
 I turned to Terry and saw the look on her face.